JustArtY-YT/osu-low-latency-guide/Languages/English.md

 >
 > If you have Black Screen time to time, turn on compatibility mode.
 >
-> On Web Browsers (excluding `firefox` and it's forks, i only know `Librewolf`) there's and issue where you cannot always open Beatmap/Skin Files, just opened them through File Explorer.
+> On Web Browsers (excluding `firefox` and it's forks, like Zen Browser and Librewolf) there's and issue where you cannot always open Beatmap/Skin Files, just opened them through File Explorer.
 >
 > There's no more issues that are known that are too critical, but if you find them - create an [Issues](https://github.com/kartavkun/arch-osu-wine/issues)